balakreshnan/genaiusecases/README.md

 - Analyzing sentiments from twitter feed, instragram or other social media content about products usage and comments
 - Research platform for Manufacturing
 - Research Platform for Food or Pharmacy products
+- Research platform for design for any industry.
+- Research brain storming type tools for any industry.
+- Quantum computing programming using Gen AI.
 - Video based insights using LLM
 - Video Meta data retrieval using LLM both and text and images
 - Video analytics using video summarization or talk to videos concept